nautechsystems/nautilus_trader/docs/concepts/execution.md

 Examples:

 - Most cryptocurrency exchanges use a `NETTING` OMS type, representing a single position per market.
-However, it may be desirable for a trader to track multiple "virtual" positions for a strategy.
+It may be desirable for a trader to track multiple "virtual" positions for a strategy.
 - Some FX ECNs or brokers use a `HEDGING` OMS type, tracking multiple positions both `LONG` and `SHORT`.
-However, the trader may only care about the NET position per currency pair.
+The trader may only care about the NET position per currency pair.

 :::info
 Nautilus does not yet support venue-side hedging modes such as Binance `BOTH` vs. `LONG/SHORT` where the venue nets per direction.